adriangalilea/e-id/README.md

   - [👤️️.to](https://👤️️.to) redirects to [e-id.to](https://e-id.to) in anything else.

 # 📝 TO-DO
+- [x] feat: signup and auth on every domain
+- [ ] feat: list of forbidden handles
+- [ ] feat: sign in on mobile
+- [ ] feat: comments on profile
-- [ ] feat: premium claimable username
+- [ ] feat: being able to claim another username if your auth provider one is taken
 - [ ] feat: premium analytics (tinybird)
 - [ ] feat: /username/[social_media_name]
   - [ ] if exists: redirects to said social media and log.